 Leadpages takes the guesswork out of creating landing pages that actually convert.
 Their templates are built on proven conversion principles, not just what looks good in a portfolio.
 The two-step opt-in process is particularly clever—asking for an email first, then additional details on the next screen.
 It reduces form abandonment because people are more likely to complete a process they’ve already started.

-The integration marketplace connects with pretty much every email marketing platform and CRM you can think of.
+The integration marketplace connects with pretty much every email leads generator software and CRM you can think of.
 Leads flow directly into your sales funnel without manual exports and imports.
 Their analytics clearly show which page elements drive conversions and which ones kill them.

 Sometimes moving a form above the fold makes all the difference—Leadpages helps you spot those opportunities.